Skip to main content

-When a home is transferred into a family trust with a retained life estate, the policyholder may only have a partial insurable interest — not the full value of the property.
-Learn how life estates are valued, what experts are needed, and the estate-planning mistake that can cost you hundreds of thousands of dollars.
+When a home is transferred into a family trust with a retained life estate, the policyholder may hold only partial insurable interest, not full property value.

 Most homeowners assume that if they have an insurance policy on their house and the house burns down, the insurance company will pay the full value of the loss.
 In most cases, that’s true.
 But there is a scenario — more common than you might think — where a homeowner files a claim after a total loss and discovers that the insurance company will only pay a fraction of the property’s value.
 The reason?
 The policyholder doesn’t actually own the house anymore.
 They only have an insurable interest— and that interest may be worth far less than the home itself.